MrWolfZ/Conqueror/recipes/cqs/advanced/exposing-via-http/README.md

 +      .AddConquerorCQSHttpControllers(o => o.CommandPathConvention = new CustomHttpCommandPathConvention());
 ```

-If you now launch the application, you will see that the command has the path `/api/v2/incrementCounterBy`.
+If you now launch the application, you will see that the command has the path `/api/v2/incrementCounter`.

 The last thing you can customize via the attributes are certain metadata values, which are used by tools like [Swashbuckle](https://www.nuget.org/packages/Swashbuckle.AspNetCore) to generate API documentation.
 The two metadata properties you can specify are `OperationId` and `ApiGroupName`.
-The default value for `OperationId` is the full name of the command or query type (e.g. `Conqueror.Recipes.CQS.Advanced.ExposingViaHttp.IncrementCounterByCommand`).
+The default value for `OperationId` is the full name of the command or query type (e.g. `Conqueror.Recipes.CQS.Advanced.ExposingViaHttp.IncrementCounterCommand`).
 The `ApiGroupName` is empty by default.
 Setting the `ApiGroupName` also allows grouping commands and queries in Swagger UI (where by default all commands are grouped together and all queries are grouped together).
 Note that if you set a custom `ApiGroupName`, you also need to specify a custom `DocInclusionPredicate` on the swagger generation options in `Program.cs` to ensure the endpoints still show up in the default document:

 ```diff
   builder.Services